Representation at IAC BelCCI: Legal Services for Foreign Companies in Belarus

 Arbitration Clause Consultation

-We’ll advise you on drafting an arbitration clause referring disputes to the IAC at BelCCI, ensuring legal clarity and enforceability under international standards.
+We advise on drafting and reviewing arbitration clauses referring disputes to the IAC at BelCCI, ensuring the clause is valid, clearly worded, and enforceable under Belarusian law and international standards.

 Statement of Claim Preparation